-The minimum word length is determined by the faculty based on the programme standards according to their respective discipline (if any).
+The minimum word limit is determined by the faculty or based on the programme standards according to their respective discipline (if any).
 The maximum length of words excludes footnotes, references, appendices, tables, figures and prefaces.

-Candidates who are unable to meet the word length set by the University must seek approval from the faculty before the submission of research project/dissertation/thesis for examination.
+Candidates who are unable to meet the word limit set by the University must seek approval from the faculty at least one month before the submission of research report /dissertation/thesis for examination.